Gasms

-Gasms is a studio album by American singer and songwriter Smokey Robinson, released on April 28, 2023.
+Gasms is the twenty-fourth studio album by American singer-songwriter Smokey Robinson, released on April 28, 2023.
 It was the first album of all-new material from Robinson since 2009.
 A concept album about sex and other forms of pleasure, the release has received controversy for its title and themes, as well as positive critical assessment.
 The song lyrics and titles include several sexual connotations.

 Recording, release, and promotion

 Robinson worked on the music on this album for five or six years prior to release and worked intimately with J. J. Blair to mix the album.
 Sessions included songs that Robinson had written up to 20 years prior.
 Gasms was announced in January 2023 and was accompanied by the lead single "If We Don't Have Each Other"; "How You Make Me Feel" followed as a single.
 The album was released on April 28, 2023 by TLR Records.
 Robinson also toured behind the release.